WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 Predefined networks
 -------------------

-EPyT-Flow comes with set of popular benchmark water distribution networks already included.
+EPyT-Flow comes with a set of popular benchmark water distribution networks already included.
 These networks are, if necessary, downloaded and wrapped inside a :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` instance, so that they can be directly passed to :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator`.

-Also note that in some cases (i.e. Hanoi and L-TOWN) a predefined sensor placement can be included as well.
+Also, note that in some cases (i.e. Hanoi and L-TOWN) a predefined sensor placement can be included as well.

 +------------+-------------------------------------------------+